laetitia-wilhelm/laetitia-wilhelm.github.io/README.md

-**Top-k Countries Race Times as a Time-Series Bar Chart** We propose to visualize the performance trends of the top-performing countries through a time-series bar chart.
-This chart will depict the chronometric performance of athletes over various Olympic events, highlighting patterns and fluctuations in race times.
-By examining these trends, users will be able to identify how different countries' performances have evolved, providing a detailed temporal analysis of the sport.
+**Top-14 Countries Race Times as a Time-Series Bar Chart** We propose to visualize the performance trends of the top-performing countries through a time-series bar chart.
+This chart will depict the chronometric performance of athletes over Olympic events throughout the century, highlighting patterns and fluctuations in race times.
+By examining these trends, users will be able to identify how different countries' performances have evolved, providing a temporal analysis of the sport.